These notes will help you get the most out of your experience with I’m in Space.

 - Students Ask questions which you can answer at a time that suits you but the sooner the better.

-- Students Vote for their favourite STEM professional to win £500 to fund their own STEM engagement plans (not all events have voting).
+- Students Vote for their favourite scientist to win £500 to fund their own STEM engagement plans.

 When we have a place for you in one of our activities you will receive your login details by email.
 The first time you take part, you will need to create a password to set up your account.